Loudness Normalization: The Future of File-Based Playback

 Album Normalization

 One important refinement to loudness normalization is album normalization.
-Although it is common for music to be purchased as individual songs nowadays, most artists still release their music in album format.
-The loudness of album tracks has been carefully balanced by the mastering engineer to optimize the artistic impact of the recordings.
+Although it is common nowadays to purchase music as individual songs, most artists still release their music in album format.
+The loudness of the album tracks has been carefully balanced by the mastering engineer to optimize the recordings' artistic impact.

-In a classical symphony recording, for example, individual movements have a distinct dynamic relationship to each other.
+In a classical symphony recording, for example, individual movements have distinct dynamic relationships with one another.
 If all tracks were normalized to the same target loudness, these important aesthetic properties would be lost.

 Listeners often create playlists from various albums.
 In these cases, the loud and soft songs should be reproduced at the producer’s intended relative level; the soft songs should not be brought up to the same loudness as the loud ones.